deltachat/deltachat-pages/fr/help.md

 ### Can I use Delta Chat on multiple devices at the same time?

-If you want to use the **same account** on different (Autocrypt capable) devices, you have to sync their encryption capabilities:
+If you want to use the **same account** on different devices, you should export a backup from the old device, and import it into the new device:

-- Sur le premier appareil, choisissez "Paramètres avancés / Envoyer le message de configuration du cryptage automatique". et cliquez jusqu'à ce qu'un "numéro de sécurité" s'affiche.
+- On the old device, choose "Settings / Chats and media / Backup".
+Enter your screen unlock PIN, pattern, or password.
+Then you can click on "Start Backup".
+This saves the backup file to your device.
+Now you have to transfer it to the other device somehow.

-- On the other device, wait for the "Autocrypt Setup Message" to arrive and click on it, which should prompt you for the security number.
+- On the new device, on the login screen, instead of logging into your email account, choose "Import Backup".
+After import, your conversations, encryption keys, and media should be copied to the new device.
 - You are now synchronized, and can use both devices for sending and receiving E2E-encrypted messages with your communication partners.

 ### Are there any plans for introducing a Delta Chat Web Client?